 The Denver City's Attorney's Office seeks an Assistant City Attorney - Associate for the Municipal Operations Section.
 This mid-level attorney will work on all aspects of commercial litigation, including contract disputes, eminent domain, and prosecution and defense of administrative hearings in district, federal, appellate courts and before administrative hearing officers.

-Fowler, Schimberg, Flanagan & McLetchie, PC- Associate Attorney, Civil Litigation (posted 8/29/17, keep posted for 60 days)
+Fowler, Schimberg, Flanagan & McLetchie, PC- Associate Attorney, Civil Litigation (updated 9/20/17, keep posted for 60 days)

 Fowler, Schimberg, Flanagan & McLetchie, PC, a downtown Denver firm with a strong civil litigation practice seeks an entry level Associate as well as an Associate with 5 years or more of relevant experience.
-The preferred candidates should possess strong writing skills.
+The preferred entry level candidate should possess strong writing skills.
+For the experienced level, the preferred candidate should possess litigation and/or trial experience.
 We value professionalism, integrity and team work.
 We offer an excellent benefit package.
 Salary is commensurate with experience.
 Candidates should send a resume, salary requirements and a relevant writing sample to firstname.lastname@example.org.